coupergateway/couper-examples/configuration-files/README.md

 The `SERVICE_NAME` environment value `example` got also replaced with `service-a`.

-You may have read how the files will be merged by file-name-order.
-A `couper.hcl` will be prioritized within this directory which makes this file a good starting point for our base configuration.

 ## Different Access-Control

 Another possible case would be an access-control which may differ between a stage and production environment due to their complexity.